nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 Obtain a `ChatThreadProvider `instance using either the thread's unique identifier or the `ChatThread` object itself.
 This provider enables thread management operations like sending messages, marking as read, or ending the conversation.
 Retrieve a `ChatThreadProvider` by calling the appropriate method on `ChatThreadListProvider`:

-- `provider(for threadId: UUID)`: Returns the provider for the chat thread with the specified unique identifier.
+- `provider(for threadId: String)`: Returns the provider for the chat thread with the specified unique identifier.
 - `provider(for thread: ChatThread)`: Returns the provider for the given `ChatThread` object.

 > ⚠️ Important: If the provided thread identifier or object is invalid, the SDK will throw the `CXoneChatError.invalidThread` error.